shabankhan7862/Cypress-Docker-Integrated-framework/Cypress-Docker-Integrated-framework/README.md

 ## Description

-Welcome to the Docker-Integrated Framework repository by Muhammad Haseeb (haseebshafiq47@gmail.com).
 This Git repository showcases a powerful and flexible framework designed to enhance the development process by seamlessly integrating Docker into your workflow.
 With this framework, you can effortlessly manage and deploy containerized applications, making testing a breeze.

 ## Getting Started